TheoreticalEcology/machinelearning/docs/05-fundamental.md

 There are two different strategies to do so:

 * _AdaBoost_: Wrong classified observations (by the previous tree) will get a higher weight and therefore the next trees will focus on difficult/missclassified observations.
-* _Gradient boosting_ (state of the art): Each sequential model will be fit on the residual errors of the previous model.
+* _Gradient boosting_ (state of the art): Each sequential model will be fit on the residual errors of the previous model (strongly simplified, the actual algorithm is very complex).

 We can fit a boosted regression tree using xgboost, but before we have to transform the data into a xgb.Dmatrix.